kris701/ToMarkdown/README.md

 Currently there are:
 * [`IEnumerable` to Table](./ToMarkdown/Tables/ToMarkdownTableExtensions.cs)
 * [`IEnumerable` to List](./ToMarkdown/Lists/ToMarkdownListExtensions.cs)
+  * Includes different list styles (enumerated, unordered and task list) as well as definition lists
 * [`string` to markdown format](./ToMarkdown/Strings/ToMarkdownStringExtensions.cs)
   * Includes links and different text formats